 After watering, you might want to pick up your container to see what the weight feels like.
 Some people do this as a way to tell when their containers are dry again.

-The EarthBox has an automatic watering feature that hydrates your plants from the bottom.
-Simply add water to the fill tube and you’re done.
+The EarthBox has an automatic watering feature that hydrates your plants from the bottom (known as “bottom watering plants“).
+Simply add water to the fill tube (pictured) until water comes out of the bottom of the container.

 Feeding Your Habanero Peppers